MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * Must not contain profane or derogatory terms.
 The name also must not include racially or culturally insensitive language. [*Mandatory Fix*]
 * Must be unique.
 If your app (Contoso) is listed in the Microsoft Teams store and Microsoft AppSource and you want to list another app specific to a geography such as Contoso Mexico, your submission must meet the following criteria:
   * Call out the app's region-specific functionality in the title, metadata, first response app experience, and help sections.
 For example, title must be Contoso Mexico.
 App title must clearly differentiate an existing app from the same developer to avoid end-user confusion. [*Mandatory Fix*]
-  * When uploading the app package in Partner Center, select the right **Markets** where the app will be available in the **Availability** section.
+  * When uploading the app package in Partner Center, select the right **Markets** where the app will be available in the **Availability** section. [*Mandatory Fix*]

 * App name must not lead with a core Teams feature such as Chat, Contacts, Calendar, Calls, Files, Activity, Teams, and Help.
-The app name does not shortens to either Chat, Contacts, Calendar, Calls, Files, Activity, Teams, and Help on install in the left navigation. [*Mandatory Fix*]
+The app name doesn't shortens to either Chat, Contacts, Calendar, Calls, Files, Activity, Teams, and Help on install in the left navigation. [*Mandatory Fix*]

 * If your app is part of an official partnership with Microsoft, the name of your app must come first.
 For example, **Contoso connector for Microsoft Teams**.

 * The app name must not have any reference to Microsoft or Microsoft products.
-Don’t use **Teams**, **Microsoft**, in the app name unless your app is in official partnership with Microsoft.
+Don’t use **Teams** or **Microsoft**, in the app name unless your app is in official partnership with Microsoft.
 In such an instance, the app name must come first before any reference to Microsoft.
 For example, **Contoso connector for Microsoft Teams**. [*Mandatory Fix*]

 * Don’t use parenthesis in naming to include Microsoft products. [*Mandatory Fix*]